James W. Hutchins

-James William Hutchins (March 26, 1929 – March 16, 1984) was an American murderer who killed four people in two different states.
+James William Hutchins (March 26, 1929 – March 16, 1984) was an American murderer and suspected serial killer who killed four people in two different states, and was questioned in the death of a fifth man in a third state.
 He was charged with murdering a man in New Mexico in 1954, but was convicted of voluntary manslaughter after claiming self-defense.
 Hutchins was later convicted of the murders of three law enforcement officers in North Carolina in 1979.
 He was sentenced to death and executed on March 16, 1984, by the state of North Carolina at Central Prison in Raleigh, North Carolina by lethal injection.
-Hutchins became the first person to be executed in North Carolina since 1977 when capital punishment was reinstated.
+Hutchins became the first person to be executed in North Carolina since 1977 when current capital punishment laws were enacted.
 The murders inspired a motion picture and prompted statewide changes in law enforcement protocol for the interagency reporting of officer murders and radio cross-communication between local agencies and the North Carolina State Highway Patrol.